chakeresa/recipe_microservice/README.md

 { 'error': 'A numerical range of calories must be provided as a "q" query param (separated by a dash)' }
 ```

-### Return all recipes with a particular number of ingredients as JSON.
+### Return all recipes with a particular number of ingredients
 Request:
 ```
 GET /api/v1/recipes/ingredient_search?q=2